Our core commitment

 EU/UK Residents (GDPR)

-Our lawful basis for processing any data (limited to filter list update requests and, if enabled, search suggestion requests routed through third-party search engines) is legitimate interest in providing a functioning service.
+Our lawful basis for processing any data (limited to filter list update requests when enabled, redirect-resolution requests, favicon requests, and, if enabled, search suggestion requests routed through third-party search engines) is legitimate interest in providing a functioning service.
 No personal data is processed by Purus in connection with these requests.

-All network requests made by Purus, including filter list updates, use encrypted HTTPS connections.
+All network requests made by Purus, including filter list updates when enabled, use encrypted HTTPS connections.
 Because no personal data is collected or stored on our servers, the risk of a data breach affecting your personal information is minimal.

 We may update this Privacy Policy to reflect changes in the app or applicable law.
 Material changes will be noted with a revised effective date.
 Continued use of Purus after a policy update constitutes acceptance of the revised policy.